zentol/incubator-flink/docs/python_programming_guide.md

 All Flink programs are executed lazily: When the program's main method is executed, the data loading and transformations do not happen directly.
 Rather, each operation is created and added to the program's plan.
-The operations are actually executed when one of the `execute()` methods is invoked on the ExecutionEnvironment object.
+The operations are actually executed when one of the `execute()` methods is invoked on the Environment object.
 Whether the program is executed locally or on a cluster depends on the environment of the program.

 The lazy evaluation lets you construct sophisticated programs that Flink executes as one